bahatiphill/bahatiphill.github.io/_posts/2014-04-30-hank-quinlan-site-launched.md

 featured-image: /assets/images/home_background.jpg
 featured-image-alt: Mike the Blogger speaking at Times Square, New York City, New York
 tags: [jekyll, facebook, openGraph]
 summary: "Well.
 Finally got around to putting this old website together.
-Neat thing about it - powered by Well.Finally got around to putting this old website together.
-Neat thing about it - powered by"
+Neat thing about it - powered by Well.Finally got around to putting this old website together."
+permalink: /blog/:title/
 ---